voltade/os/README.md

 ## Connect the app template to the environment database
 Edit `packages/app-template/.env` with reference to `.env.example`.

-(TODO: Update the names of the environment variables to stop implying Supabase.)

 ## Start the app template

 ```bash